-One underestimated marketing tool for your private practice is your practice newsletter.
-Your newsletter might be a fun monthly (or seasonal) update about your practice, but it also can be a draw for new clients as well as a way to reach old clients to keep them engaged.
-Today, we’re going to walk you through the process of creating a newsletter and maximizing its potential.
+One underestimated private practice marketing tool is your newsletter.
+Your newsletter may be a fun monthly (or seasonal) update about your practice, but it can also be an effective way to attract new clients, as well as keep old clients engaged.

 - Go to local events.
-Set up a stand at a farmer’s market or local festival and be sure to bring a clipboard so that visitors can leave their information to learn more information.
+Set up a stand at your local farmer’s market or local festival and be sure to bring a clipboard so that visitors can leave their information to learn more information.
 Many of them may not become clients right away, but they are additional names to include on your newsletter mailing list so down the road, they may be more likely to convert to clients.

 In your newsletter, you want to include more than just an update of what you’ve been doing for the past few months, but something that everyone can read and engage with.
-If you regularly blog or create recipes, blog posts, articles, and recipes are great things to share.
+If you regularly blog, your recipes and articles are great things to share.

 Pro Tip: If a holiday is coming up, think seasonal!
 It’s a great way to grab someone’s attention.
 For instance, if you know a great healthy swap that will go great with Thanksgiving turkey, that’s a great thing to share.

-3. Get personal.
+3. Get Personal

 While all of your newsletter readers may not know you well, don’t be afraid to extend personal touches!
 Your newsletter is a great place for people to get to know you.
 Sharing odds and ends about yourself and your practice in your newsletter will foster trust and build your relationship, so clients will be much more comfortable when they decide to book a consultation!